Find out when and how to apply to study abroad.

 We will inform you if there are any remaining places at other partner universities that may be suitable to you.

-We understand that unsuccessful applications can be upsetting and difficult to accept.
+We understand that unsuccessful applications can be upsetting.
 Unfortunately it is not possible for us to place every student who submits an application.
 We study every application in detail and ensure each student is treated fairly.
+We consider every application carefully and it may simply be that your application was not as strong as that of another student.

-If you still have queries, please contact the Global Mobility team.
+If you still have queries, please contact the Sussex Abroad team.